davison/waybar-modules/pacman/README.md

 # pacman-upgrades

-Shows the number of packages awaiting upgrade on the local system.
+Shows the number of packages awaiting upgrade on the local system (has no output if there are none).

 ## Example Config